 Civil violations of the FCPA's books and records provisions are subject to the same penalties as other civil violations of the Exchange Act or the Securities Act of 1933.
-These include monetary penalties of up to: (a) \$50,000 per violation by a business; (b) \$250,000 for each such violation by a business that involved fraud, deceit, manipulation or deliberate or reckless disregard of a regulatory requirement; and (c) \$500,000 for each violation identified in sub-clause (b) above that directly or indirectly resulted in, or created a significant risk of, substantial losses to other persons.
 Such penalties may be increased up to the gross amount of pecuniary gain to the defendant, if this is greater.
-For violating the FCPA's accounting provision, the SEC may impose a civil penalty not to exceed the greater of (a) the gross amount of the pecuniary gain to the defendant as a result of the violations, or (b) a specified dollar limitation.
-The specified dollar limitations are determined by the egregiousness of the violation and can range from \$9,753 to \$195,047 for an individual and \$97,523 to \$975,230 for a company.
+For violating the FCPA's accounting provision, the SEC may impose a civil penalty not to exceed the greater of (a) the gross amount of the pecuniary gain to the violations, or (b) a specified dollar limitation.
+The specified dollar limitations are determined by the egregiousness of the violation.

 The FCPA limits criminal prosecution under the books and records provisions to "knowing or willful" violations.
-A criminal conviction carries with it fines of up to \$5 million and imprisonment for up to 20 years for individuals and fines of up to \$25 million per violation for businesses.
 The Alternative Fines Act and U.S. Sentencing Guidelines also apply to criminal violations of the books and records provisions of the FCPA.
 Under the Alternative Fines Act, the actual fine may be up to twice the benefit that the defendant sought to obtain from making the corrupt payment.